 Joe’s bright eyes pierced into mine.
 “If he charges the fence,” he said, “You need to stand your ground.
 Don’t run away.
 You got it?”
 I nodded.
 We were standing knee deep in the bush, alongside a thin wire fence where, just beyond, a massive male African lion was thoughtfully sniffing the air.
 But this patriarch of the savannah had nothing on Joe Viljohen—the patriarch of ChaZen Game Reserve, and our guide for the day.

-ChaZen was meant to be our first stop on our three-week-long road trip through South Africa and Namibia, but it wound up being our last.
+The ChaZen reserve was meant to be our first stop on our three-week-long road trip through South Africa and Namibia, but it wound up being our last.
 And to be honest, we wouldn’t have had it any other way.
 At this point, we’d seen multiple other parks—both national and private reserves.
-Though it’s a private, family-owned park, ChaZen stood out because of its focus on the natural, their commitment to the circle of life and sustainability, and the intimacy of their environment.
 As Tim put it, “it’s a real and honest safari”.

 That intimacy started as soon as we started our tour.
 Joe took us out of the main welcome area onto a rough trail towards the predators.
 They keep the predators in controlled environments so that they can breed to release.
 This keeps the animals from getting too comfortable with humans.
 One by one, Joe introduced us to the spotted hyenas, African Wild dogs, leopards, servals, lions, and other cats.
 The African lions and leopards were largely concerned with mating season—I felt the grumble of the female leopard in my chest yards before we even got to the fence.

 The white lions were a little more assertive—hence the lesson in lion safety.
 When they did charge the fence, Joe threw up one tanned arm and the lions cowed back.